-The thyroid gland secretes a hormone that governs several vital bodily functions, including growth and metabolic activity.
-When the thyroid malfunctions and produces the thyroid hormone in either excess or deficient amounts, numerous symptoms of ill-health manifest over time.
-A thyroid problem, then, refers to a set of symptoms that are associated with either hypothyroidism, in the case of an underactive thyroid gland, or hyperthyroidism, which refers to an overactive thyroid gland.
-Here are 10 warning signs typically associated with a dysfunctional thyroid.
+The thyroid gland secretes hormones that govern several vital bodily functions, including growth and metabolic activity.
+When the thyroid malfunctions and produces either excess or deficient amounts of hormones, numerous symptoms of ill-health manifest over time.
+A thyroid problem may relate to hypothyroidism, an underactive thyroid gland, or hyperthyroidism, an overactive thyroid gland.

 People with a family history of thyroid or other gland-related medical conditions are at higher risk of developing thyroid problems.
-Genetics alone cannot determine susceptibility to thyroid problems, nor is it usually the cause of incidence.
-However, there is a linkage between genetics and thyroid disease, and thus, those with a family member who has thyroid issues should be alert regarding the appearance of symptoms.
+Genetics may increase susceptibility to thyroid problems, but this doesn't mean that a genetically predisposed person will develop thyroid conditions; they simply have an increased risk compared to those who do not have those genetic variations related to thyroid.Nonetheless, it is good to know that there is a link between genetics and thyroid disease, and those with a family member who has thyroid issues should be aware of this connection.

 When an individual develops a thyroid problem, visible changes in hair and skin quality are likely to occur.
 Hair tends to thin and this loss may affect the hair all over the body, such as the armpits and eyebrows, as well as the head.
 Skin tends to get either uncharacteristically dry and patchy or more oily and acne-prone.
 Few people experience no skin-related symptoms.

 A sudden change in weight is one of the most typical signs of issues with the thyroid.
 If an individual begins gaining weight rapidly without any change in calorie intake, lifestyle, or stress levels, he or she may have hypothyroidism.
 On the other hand, rapid weight loss with no change in quality or quantity of food consumption is often indicative of hyperthyroidism.